COVID-19 vaccines

 Medical-legal questions related to COVID-19 vaccination

-The Canadian Medical Protective Association has an FAQ document on medical-legal considerations related to COVID-19 vaccination.
+The Canadian Medical Protective Association has FAQs on medical-legal considerations related to COVID-19 vaccination.

 For other legal inquiries, please contact OMA Legal Affairs.